rebels2638/ScoutingApp2024/README.md

 3. Run `flutter pub get`
 > [!CAUTION]
 > Do not run upgrades unless it is for the Flutter framework or Dart framework itself.
-4. After pub has cached all of the dependencies, determine the platform you want to build for; here are a list of platforms supported:
+4. After pub has cached all of the dependencies, determine the platform you want to build for; here is a list of platforms supported:

 **Build for Android** `flutter build apk --release --no-tree-shake-icons` or `flutter build aab --release --no-tree-shake-icons`